in28minutes/in28minutes.github.io/_posts/2019-03-27-spring-boot-react-crud-full-stack-with-maven.md

 ```

-You can see that validations prevent form from getting submitted.
+You can see that validations prevent the form from getting submitted.
 But, how do we see validation messages on the screen?
 Formik provides ErrorMessage.

 ```
 <ErrorMessage name="description" component="div"
     className="alert alert-warning" />
 ```

-When you try to update a course, you would see the screen below
+When you try to update a course, you would see the screen below.

 ![Image](/images/react-5-course-details-validation-error.png "Course Component Fifth Version")

 ### Updating Course Details on click of submit

-Before we are able to update the course details, we need the API for it.
+Before we can update the course details, we need the API for it.
 Let's quickly create the API to Update and Create Courses.

 #### Create API to Update Course